AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder-video.md

 ---
 # Send reminders using Adobe Sign for Salesforce and Marketo video tutorial

 In this video tutorial, you'll learn how to send an email reminder from Marketo for unsigned agreements.
-This integration uses Adobe Sign for Salesforce, Marketo, and the Marketo and Salesforce sync.
+This integration uses Adobe Sign, Adobe Sign for Salesforce, Marketo, and the Marketo Salesforce Sync.

 ## Prerequisites

-1. Install the Marketo and Salesforce sync.
+1. Install the Marketo Salesforce Sync.

-    Information about Salesforce sync installation is available [here.](https://docs.marketo.com/display/public/DOCS/Salesforce+Sync)
+    Information and the latest plugin for Salesforce Sync is available [here.](https://docs.marketo.com/display/public/DOCS/Salesforce+Sync)

 1. Install Adobe Sign for Salesforce.